BrewDog exploring options for first Australian brewery

-Zarah Prior, who previously held the role of “head of people” at the Aberdeenshire-based firm before joining Australia’s Stone & Wood Brewing Co last year as head of engagement, has now returned to the company, tasked with identifying locations for its new production facility.
+Zarah Prior, who previously held the role of “head of people” at the Aberdeenshire-based firm, has been tasked with identifying locations for its new production facility.

 • READ MORE: BrewDog appoints managing director for US division